amicuchu/NintendoClientsWiki/NEX-Protocols.md

 As stated on the [Game Server Overview](NEX-Overview-(Game-Servers)) page, NEX is based on Quazal Rendez-Vous.
-Because of this, many protocols come from the original Quazal Rendez-Vous library, but Nintendo also implemented some new protocols.
+Many protocols come from the original Quazal Rendez-Vous library, but Nintendo also implemented some new protocols.

 The servers also seem to use some [internal protocols](NEX-Internal-Protocols).